MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/03-OpenAI-NL-SQL.md

     - Enter *Select all table names from the database* into the **Custom Query** input.
 Select **Run Query**.
 Are table names displayed?
     - Enter *Select all function names from the database.* into the **Custom Query** input and select **Run Query** again.
 Are function names displayed?

-1. QUESTION: Why is this still working after adding a rule saying that table names, function names, and procedure names aren't allowed?

-    ANSWER: This is due to the "only JSON" rule.
-If the rules were more flexible and didn't require a JSON object to be returned, you may see a message about Azure OpenAI being unable to perform the task.

-    > [!NOTE]
+1. QUESTION: Will a model always follow the rules you define in the prompt?

-    > It's important to note that OpenAI models can return unexpected results on occasion that may not match the rules you've defined.
+    ANSWER: No!
+It's important to note that OpenAI models can return unexpected results on occasion that may not match the rules you've defined.
 It's important to plan for that in your code.

-1. Take out the following rule from `systemPrompt` and save the file.

-    ```
-    - Only return a JSON object.
-Do NOT include any text outside of the JSON object.
-Do not provide any additional explanations or context.
-      Just the JSON object is needed.
-    ```

-1. Run *Select all table names from the database* query again.

-1. Notice the message now displayed in the browser.
-Azure OpenAI is unable to perform the task because of the the following rule.
-Since we removed the "only JSON" rule, the response can provide additional details about why the task can't be performed.

-    ```
-    - Do not allow the SELECT query to return table names, function names, or procedure names.
-    ```

-    You can see that AI may generate unexpected results even if you have specific rules in place.
-This is why you need to plan your prompt text and rules carefully, but also plan to add a post-processing step into your code to handle cases where you receive unexpected results.

 1. Go back to *server/openAI.ts* and locate the `isProhibitedQuery()` function.
 This is an example of post-processing code that can be run after Azure OpenAI returns results.
 Notice that it sets the `sql` property to an empty string if prohibited keywords are returned in the generated SQL query.
 This ensures that if unexpected results are returned from Azure OpenAI, the SQL query will not be run against the database.